grickly-nyu/grickly/README.md

 If all goes well, you should see ```* Running on http://127.0.0.1:5000/ (Press CTRL+C to quit)``` followed by a few more lines in the terminal.

-5. open a new tab to the same directory and run the front end
+5. Open a new tab to the same directory and run the front end.

 ```
 $ cd static